 v.
 Cover with plastic wrap again and microwave once more for 2 minutes at 600W.
 When it comes out, mix the dough thoroughly until it becomes slightly translucent, it shouldn’t have any white parts left.
 Here is a close up of how it should look:

-If there is still white bits, return to the microwave in short intervals (15-30 seconds) and mix thoroughly each time until it looks like above.
+If there is still white bits, return to the microwave in short intervals (10-20 seconds at a time) and mix thoroughly each time until it looks like above.

 If you’re doubling or tripling the recipe, it will need a few minutes longer.

-The mochi will still be hot, you can wait for it to cool down for 10 minutes or so.
+ii.
+The mochi will still be hot, so wait for it to cool down until warm to the touch.

 Once rolled out, cut into equal pieces.

-With starch-coated hands, take a square of mochi and place the anko-coated strawberry in the center with the point facing down.
-(This is why we left the point a little exposed earlier.)
+i.
+With starch-coated hands, place a square of mochi in your palm and position the anko-coated strawberry in the center with the point facing down.
+(This is why we left the point slightly exposed earlier.)

 While shaping the mochi, the cut edges will be sticky.
 These are good for helping you seal up the mochi, but they tend to stick to your fingers.
 I always keep a bowl of potato starch nearby to sprinkle some extra whenever dough starts to stick to my hands.